syselement/tcm-sec-notes/mapt/9-ios-static/README.md

 >
 > - 🧪  `e.g.` - [1.1.1.1 - com.cloudflare.1dot1dot1dot1](https://hackerone.com/cloudflare) Cloudflare iOS is in scope

-- Unzip an `.ipa` file and check the various files inside it
+Unzip the `.ipa` file and check the various files inside it
 - Inside the `Payload` folder check for `plist` files, `Framekworks` folder for app's source code, other `json` files on different folders
 - Check for hardcoded strings in the files.

 ![](.gitbook/assets/2024-02-25_00-38-23_421.png)